 Running for Local Office

-City of Madison District 8 Alderperson will be up for election in 2020.
-Seats 2, 6 and 7 of the Madison Metropolitan School District Board of Education will also be on the ballot in 2020.
+Seats 3, 4, and 5 of the Madison Metropolitan School District Board of Education will be on the ballot in 2022.

-All City of Madison Aldermanic Seats and City of Madison Municipal Judge will be up for election in 2021, along with Seats 1 and 2 of the Madison Metropolitan School District Board of Education.
-In 2022, all City of Madison Aldermanic Seats, City of Madison Mayor, and Seats 3, 4, and 5 of the Madison Metropolitan School District Board of Education will be on the ballot.
+In 2023, all City of Madison Aldermanic Seats, City of Madison Mayor, and Seats 6 and 7 of the Madison Metropolitan School District Board of Education will be on the ballot.

 As a candidate, you are responsible for familiarizing yourself with the election and campaign finance requirements that apply to your campaign, which you may obtain from either the Wisconsin Statutes or from your private attorney.
 In addition, you may obtain general information about elections from the Wisconsin Elections Commission.
 Information you receive from the City Clerk’s Office may not be interpreted as legal advice or a release from your responsibility to comply with the law.